How to Knit for Beginners — Easy Step-by-Step Guide

 My stitches are falling off the needle, what should I do?

-This usually happens when your stitches are too loose or you're turning your work too quickly.
-Ensure you're holding the needles firmly and gently slide the stitches onto the right needle as you knit.
-If a stitch does fall, you can often pick it up with a crochet hook.
+Stitches falling off the needle usually happens when your stitches are too loose, you're holding your needles too tightly, or you're turning your work too quickly.
+Ensure you're holding the needles firmly but not with excessive tension, and gently slide the stitches onto the right needle as you knit, rather than yanking them.
+If a stitch does fall off, don't panic!
+You can often pick it up with a crochet hook or even your fingers by carefully re-creating the loop and placing it back onto the needle.
+It's a common occurrence for beginners, so practice makes perfect.

 Free: 10 Paper Crafts Anyone Can Make in 5 Minutes